The Ifsca Banking Handbook General Directions- V 2.0 (Gen) | 07/06/2022

 iv.
 Allocation of responsibilities

 a.
-Subject to the above mentioned provisions of the its roles and duties an IBU’s governing body must take reasonable care to maintain a clear and appropriate allocation of responsibilities between the body and the IBU’s senior management.
+Subject to the abovementioned provisions of its roles and duties an IBU’s governing body must take reasonable care to maintain a clear and appropriate allocation of responsibilities between the body and the IBU’s senior management.

 b.
 The allocation must be in writing and must state whether each significant responsibility is a responsibility of the governing body or senior management.